ronaldoalm/rest_api_spring_boot_udemy/README.md

 This project can be used as a base implementation for other API's.

 ## Content:
-    * Implementação de DTO's
+   * Implementation of DTO's
-    * Versionamento da API
+   * API versioning
-    * Migrations com Flyway
+   * Migrations with Flyway
-    * Content Negotioation(Json,XML,YAML)
+   * Content Negotioation (Json, XML, YAML)
-    * Implementação de Hateoas
+   * Implementation of Hateoas
-    * Suporte a Swagger
+   * Swagger support
-    * Autenticação com JWT e Spring Security
+   * Authentication with JWT and Spring Security
-    * Integração com Travis CI e docker-compose
+   * Integration with Travis CI and docker-compose
-    * Configuração para CORS
+   * Configuration for CORS
-    * Paginação
+   * Pagination

 ## Requirements for development environment:
 * Java 11